jamesbachini/MetaSignature/README.md

 # MetaSignature

+Use the dApp here: [https://jamesbachini.github.io/MetaSignature/](https://jamesbachini.github.io/MetaSignature/)

-Creating a dApp to sign a document seemed easier than finding witnesses.
+Creating a dApp to sign a legal document seemed easier than finding witnesses.

-This simple single file index.html script connects to metamask or another eth wallet and allows you to sign data such as the hash of a PDF legal file.
+This simple script connects to metamask or another eth wallet and allows you to sign data such as the hash of a PDF legal file.

+Source code in docs/index.html

 ## Repository
 https://github.com/jamesbachini/MetaSignature